priv-kweihmann/meta-sca/README.md

 ## Support

-Actively maintained branches will receive feature and package updates according to the [release cycle](#release-cycle).
+Actively maintained branch is currently only `master`.
 Unmaintained branches will only receive package updates on demand.
+Support for unmaintained branches has to be done by the community.

 Status of the branches is described at [SECURITY.md](SECURITY.md).

 It's advised to use the tagged source versions in productive environment.

-### Release cycle

-You can expect a new tagged build every 4-6 weeks for every actively maintained branch.
-Planning is done by milestone features on GitHub.

 #### Releases